apache/nuttx/boards/arm/lpc54xx/lpcxpresso-lpc54628/README.txt

     the peripheral is properly configured, initialized, and clocked.
 The clock setup logic is missing as of this writing (the driver is not yet even included in the build and completely unverified).
+  2019-00-22:  Although everyone with the older Rev C boards were booting
+    happily, it was reported that people with Rev F boards could not boot.
+    A patch updating the clock configuration for those boards was verified (on both Rev C and Rev F) and pushed upstream.

   There is still no support for the Accelerometer, SPIFI, or USB.
 There is a complete but not entirely functional SD card driver and and tested SPI driver.
-There is also a partial port of the USB0 OHCI host driver if anyone is ambitious enought to finish that off.
+There is also a partial port of the USB0 OHCI host driver if anyone is ambitious enough to finish that off.
 There are no on-board devices to support SPI testing.

 Configurations